tushargoel86/playing-with-microservices-using-crypto/README.md

 3) Service Discovery (Eureka) :   For discovering our services
 4) Spring cloud Config Server :   To store all common config
 5) Authentication using JWT   :   JWT for authentication
-6) Database (mysql)           :   To store user credentials and roles
+6) Database (mysql)           :   To store user credentials and roles using hibernate
 7) Feign Client               :   To communicate with other microservices
 8) Hystrix                    :   For Fault tolreance our services